LOCATER: Cleaning WiFi Connectivity Datasets for Semantic Localization: Fine-Grained Localization

-Likewise, to compute the minimum probability, we can simply assume that none of the unprocessed devices are in room $r_j$.
-The following theorem states that we can compute the minimum by placing all the unprocessed devices in the room (other than $r_j$) in which $d_i$ has the highest chance of being at time $t_q$ (that is, the highest probability of being the answer, other than $r_j$).
+\begin{mytheory} Given a set of already processed devices $\bar{D}_{n}$, a candidate room $r_j$ of $d_i$ ,and the possible world $W$ where all devices $D_{n}\setminus \bar{D}_{n}$ are in room $r_j$, then, $maxP(r_j|\bar{D}_{n}) = Pr(r_j|\bar{D}_{n},W)$. \end{mytheory} Likewise, to compute the minimum probability, we can simply assume that none of the unprocessed devices are in room $r_j$.
+The following theorem states that we can compute the minimum by placing all the unprocessed devices in the room (other than $r_j$) in which $d_i$ has the highest chance of being at time $t_q$.